Chapter 9: Coordination Compounds Class 12 Chemistry NCERT Solutions

 Answer:

-Factors influencing stability:
+Factors affecting stability:

-What is chelate effect?
+Q9.26 What is meant by the chelate effect?
 Give an example.

 Answer: